oracle-livelabs/multicloud/helidon-oci-devops/simulate-patch/simulate-patch.md

-# Simulate a patch scenario
+# Simulate a Patch Scenario

 ## Introductions